eric-it-guy/expense-tracker/README.md

 # expense-tracker
-Creating python project Expense Tracker that tracks total balance, income, how much I'm spending, and proportion in each category,  Helps me easily make budgeting decisions
+Creating python project Expense Tracker that helps keep track of expenses allowing me to add, remove, and view expenses.
+I also can see total expenses